 Belcarra is located within a temperate rainforest that is comprised of young broadleaf trees and mature coniferous trees.
 The forests surrounding the community contribute to its scenic beauty and unique character.
 Belcarra residents value the surrounding forests and natural views as important components for their health and well being.
-As the Village tree canopy matures, it is important to protect it's semi-rural character and well-established view corridors.
-Significant portions of the tree canopy have been identified as ESAs on Figure 7 - Metro Vancouver Environmentally Sensitive Areas Map (2020), including mature forests, woodlands, and young forests.
+As the Village tree canopy matures, it is important to protect its semi-rural character and well-established view corridors.
+Significant portions of the tree canopy have been identified as ESAs on Figure 5 - Environmentally Sensitive Areas Map, including mature forests, woodlands, and young forests.
+Metro Vancouver also has a Regional Tree Canopy Report (2019).

-- 1. Support the management of trees on municipal property through the Managing Trees, Views, and Landscapes Bylaw. - Support a balance between tree retention and view retention with regard to the policy pertaining to tree management on municipal land except where environmentally sensitive areas (ESAs) are involved such as riparian zones.
+- 1. Support the management of trees on municipal property through the Managing Trees, Views, and Landscapes Bylaw. - 2.
+Support a balance between tree retention and view retention with regard to the policy pertaining to tree management on municipal land except where environmentally sensitive areas (ESAs) are involved such as riparian zones.